Last updated on May 25th, 2020

 Though BPAY is free of surcharge, it involves an extra step of going to your bank website or app and making payment.
 You need to pay within 3 days of submitting the application.
 In other words, the immigration office must receive the payment within 3 days of application.
 It can also take them an additional day to match your payment to the application.
 Not a major issue, but I would rather pay a surcharge than to anxiously wait for my payment to go through.

 Once the application was submitted and I paid for it, the next task was to attach documents.
-There are two categories of documents you need to attach – Required documents and Recommended documents.
+There are two categories of documents you need to attach – Required and Recommended.

 Required documents, as obvious from the name, must be submitted along with the application.
 There are no “ifs” and “buts”.
 If you don’t provide the required documents, your application will be rejected.
 Below are some of the required documents.